proweb4all/tabs-js/README.md

-# tabs-js
+# Landing page about yoga
-An example of implementing tabs using javascript
+Examples of using javascript